MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-script.md

 ---
-title: Authenticate to Azure with a Service Principal
+title: Authenticate Terraform to Azure using a service principal
 description: In this article, you learn how to authenticate to Azure with a Service Principal
 keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 05/04/2021
 ms.custom: devx-track-terraform
-# Customer intent: As someone new to Terraform and Azure, I want authenticate to Azure using a Service Principal.
+# Customer intent: I want authenticate to Azure using a service principal.
 ---

-# Authenticate to Azure with a Service Principal
+# Authenticate Terraform to Azure using a service principal

 Automated tools that deploy or use Azure services - such as Terraform - should always have restricted permissions.
 Instead of having applications log in as a fully privileged user, Azure offers service principals.
 But, what if you don't have a service principal with which to log in?
 In that scenario, you can log in using your user credentials and then create a service principal.
 Once the service principal is created, you can use the service principal for future logins.